quic-weijshen/qrb_ros_samples/ai_vision/sample_hand_detection/README.md

 # Launch the sample hand detection node with qrb_ros_camera ros node.
 ros2 launch sample_hand_detection launch_with_qrb_ros_camera.py model_path:=/opt/model/
 ```

+**Note**
+> This sample demonstrates how to build a pipeline using our ROS nodes.
+Due to the large data transmission of AI model inputs and outputs within ROS, prolonged operation may lead to reduced frame rates.
+If this happens, please relaunch the ROS nodes to restore normal performance.

 </details>

 ## 👨‍💻 Build from source